Practice multiplication using arrays with this 2-page worksheet that has students build arrays and write them as multiplication sentences.

 Fast finishers can build more arrays and solve them on the backside of their worksheet.

-If students have difficulty with the concept, provide manipulatives like connecting cubes and base ten counters.
+If students struggle with the concept, provide manipulatives like connecting cubes and base ten counters.

 Easily Prepare This Resource for Your Students